jiahuei/report-nips-style/README.md

 ## Subsections

-Subsections are numbered down until level 4 (x.x.x.x) by using either one of these:
+Subsections are numbered down until level 4 (x.x.x.x), and will appear in Table of Contents.
+Created by using either one of these:
 ```TeX
 \paragraph{Subsection name}
 \subsubsubsection{Subsection name}
 ```

-Subsections of level 5 are not numbered:
+Subsections of level 5 are not numbered, and will NOT appear in Table of Contents:
 ```TeX
 \subparagraph{Subsection name}
 \subsubsubsubsection{Subsection name}